 complete Part 5: Plotting.
 Again, turn in one jpeg file with the result of a plot (of your choice) that you do.

+We will start next Tuesday with Parts 6-8 of the tutorial, but feel free to work ahead once you have done a good job on the assignment!

-Part 6 linear least squares regression, and Part 7 confidence intervals.
+Part 6 linear least squares regression and Part 7 confidence intervals.

 Start Part 8 calculate p-values.